 Following the basic course members may take a fourth 6-day unit that covers very complex patterning.

 The AAI offers a unique opportunity to further professional development but it is also very demanding.
 Achieving reliability for clinical use will take about a year and for coding/research about two years.
 You need to allow 4 to 6 hours a week for practice outside of the taught weeks.

 Mandatory Course Requirements

 Crittenden’s Attachment, Neurodevelopment and Psychopathology course is a prerequisite to the AAI course.
-Course dates can be found here
+UK course details can be found here.

 It is essential that trainees attend all 18 days of the course.

 There will be homework practice transcripts to code following the 3 teaching weeks.
 A reliability test will follow on from completion of the final set of practice transcripts.
 Not completing the practice transcripts is likely to seriously impede the level of reliability that can be achieved.

 The Family Relations Institute issues participants with a reliability certificate stating the percent agreement with the standard.
 This reliability can be reported.
 Evidence of reliability should be requested if the participant will code data for others.

 Competence in interviewing is also assessed and therefore course participants are required to submit 3 Adult Attachment Interviews for feedback (two normative, 1 clinical), during the course.
 Feedback will be given after each interview and a certificate issued if interviewing skills are judged to be satisfactory.